anthony-ng/Cinephiles/README.md

 * Fixed broken poster link

 ### Beta 1.5
-* Users can register
+* Users can see register details
-* Users can login
+* Users can see login details

 ### Upcoming